 What more could a popular artist ask for?

 Professor emeritus of English at Mansfield University, Jay A. Gertzman is the author of three books, including Bookleggers and Smuthounds: The Trade in Erotica, 1920–1940.
-Down & Out Books will be publishing his biography of David Goodis in late 2018.
+Down & Out Books will be publishing his critical analysis of David Goodis’s work in late 2018.